Advanced Nurse Practitioner (ANP)

 An ANP is a Registered Nurse with additional training for performing tasks – such as diagnosing and prescribing – which are customarily performed by a Physician.
 A Registered Nurse is educated to Masters Level in Advanced Practice, and assessed as competent in practice using expert knowledge and skills.
 They have freedom to act and make their own decisions in the assessment, diagnosis and treatment of those in their care and are capable of independent practice in a variety of settings.
 Their role will be tailored not only by their training but their clinical experience as Senior Practitioners.
 In General Practice, ANPs can consult and work independently but will consult medical colleagues when they need advice.

-Kim has had extended training so that she can consult independently from a doctor.
-Appointments can be booked at reception for minor ailments such as coughs, colds, earache, sinusitis, cystitis, rashes, acne, conjunctivitis, sprains, backache and Chronic Disease Management such as diabetes, Chronic Heart Disease (CHD), hypertension and asthma.
-You can also see Kim for cervical smears, contraception checks and HRT.
+Advanced Nurse Practitioner’s have extended training so, that they can consult independently from a Doctor.
+Appointments can be booked at reception for minor ailments such as coughs, colds, earache, sinusitis, cystitis, rashes, acne, conjunctivitis, sprains, backache and Chronic Disease Management such as Diabetes, Chronic Heart Disease (CHD), Hypertension and Asthma.

 Jenny Campbell – Practice Nurse